Medical Tourism in Tennessee

 Autologous stem cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously.

-If you or a loved one has a lung disease and you’re looking to utilize the growing industry of medical tourism, consider getting treatment at the Lung Institute.
+If you or a loved one has a lung disease, consider learning more about treatment at the Lung Institute.
 If you want to learn more about treatment options, please contact us or call (800) 729-3065 today.